Reversible DIY Bib for Baby

 I used a piece of denim from a pair of jeans and a scrap of an old quilt that I found in a thrift store.
 Both pieces were clean and in good repair- just waiting to be used in a good project!

-The fabric can be whatever you want, but denim, cotton woven fabrics, terry cloth, and flannel work well.
-I’m excited to see what you find to use!!
+The fabric can be whatever you want, but denim, woven cotton fabric scraps, a terry cloth towel, and flannel fabrics work well.
 You can even make a DIY bib from a hand towel!

 Monogram or design possibility